Shaza-Safi/Ontario_Sunshine_List/README.md

 #### Improved Testing and Training:

-Splitting US Social Security Name data into a training/testing set to test accuracy of model using just the training data (US Social Security Name Data) before passing Sunshine List unique first names data to model.
+- Splitting US Social Security Name data into a training/testing set to test accuracy of model using just the training data (US Social Security Name Data) before passing Sunshine List unique first names data to model.
+- A testing size of 0.2 and 0.3 were tried using sklearn’s train test split method
+- 0.3 was selected as it resulted in a higher accuracy score
+- Some other train:test size ratios were tried that were <0.2 but were not selected due to their high accuracy results likely being due to overfitting

 A hybrid model is then created which improved the accuracy.
 ![hybrid_accuracy](https://github.com/DanielleSpring/Final-Project-SunshineList/blob/main/Images/hybrid_accuracy.PNG)

 ###  Model Choice
-Our model has used two types of machine learning: Relative frequency classifier and Natural Language Toolkit (NLTK), a Python library that used supervised classification to determine a gender class (output) for each input (given name)
+Our model has used two types of machine learning: Relative frequency classifier and Natural Language Toolkit (NLTK), a Python library that used supervised classification to determine a gender class (output) for each input (given name).
+This resulted in a hybrid model.

 #### Limitations
-- If first name is not on the US Social Security names dataframe the Relative frequency classifier cannot give a gender prediction.
+The data is first passed through a relative name frequency-conditional probability model.
+A function takes the name-gender-frequency data and performs simple conditional probability to output a gender prediction.
+The model is limited.
+If the model cannot find the name in its dataset (US Social Security name data), no prediction output will be given for said name.
+For this reason, only names with no gender prediction are fed into the heuristic Naive Bayes Classification model.

 #### Benefits
 - The use of a hybrid model (Relative frequency classifier and Natural Language Toolkit (NLTK)) ensures that all first names have a gender prediction.